fyr77/EnvyUpdate/README.md

  Download the [latest release](https://github.com/fyr77/EnvyUpdate/releases/latest/download/EnvyUpdate.exe) (or as a [.zip](https://github.com/fyr77/EnvyUpdate/releases/latest/download/EnvyUpdate.zip)) and run it.
 Windows SmartScreen Messages can be safely ignored.
 They only happen because this project is not digitally signed.

+ Enabling Autostart will create a shortcut of EnvyUpdate in the Windows startup folder.

 ## Compatibility

 The application should be compatible with all Nvidia GPUs that have their drivers available on the nvidia.com download page and runs on Windows 7 and up.